Skip to main content

 • make sure they wear woollen tights or ‘heavy’ trousers (jeans) and a woollen jumper under the costume

-• stop, drop and roll if clothing does catch on fire – to try to put the flames out and also to stop the flames from rising towards the face
+• make them aware of 'stop, drop and roll' - to quickly try to put the flames out if clothing does catch on fire try (and also to stop the flames from rising towards their face)

 Fireworks and the law